Engine misfires, can cause the driver to feel, a jerking motion while driving.

-Just as soon as the (rpm) settle down, though, the engine misfires reappear.
-And, you’re stuck with the sinking feeling that accompanies all automotive problems: “Something’s wrong.”
+But, just as soon as the (rpm’s) settle down, the engine misfire reappears.
+And, you’re stuck with the sinking feeling, that accompanies all automotive problems: “Something’s wrong.”

-Engine Misfires Can Be Grouped Into Three Categories:
+Engine Misfires, Can Usually Be Grouped, Into Three Categories:

-So, a random misfire means your engine is misfiring.
-As a result, the problem is not isolated to one or two cylinders.
-It is jumping around in a random way from one cylinder to another.
-Also, a random misfire code usually means the air/fuel mixture is running lean.
+So, a random misfire means, your engine is misfiring.
+But, the problem is not isolated, to one or two cylinders.
+It is jumping around, in a random way, from one cylinder to another.
+Also, a random misfire code, usually means the air/fuel mixture, is running lean.

 But, the cause might be anything from:

 - A weak ignition coil.

 So, even a dirty (MAF) sensor can cause, a lean code and/or misfire to occur.
 The engine may be stalling, because it isn’t getting, enough throttle opening.
 The cause is often a problem, in the idle air control system.